Learn all about the fabrics for sewing clothing so that you’ll love to sew that fabric and love to wear the clothing you make with it!

 I like linen for structured but not too fitted tops and jackets, and summer pants and skirts.
 It doesn’t do well when it’s really fitted because the fabric can tear easily.
 I’ve been eyeing this cotton linen stripe in sky* for awhile.
 Wouldn’t it make the most amazing jacket?

 7. Chambray or Cotton Lawn

-Chambray* is a lightweight woven that has white yarn in the weft and colored yarn in the warp making it a subtle multi-colored fabric.
+Chambray is a lightweight woven that has white yarn in the weft and colored yarn in the warp making it a subtle multi-colored fabric.
 It’s perfect for tops and lightweight skirts.

 8. Quilting Cotton

 The only garments I recommend it for are fitted button downs, bows, boys’ button downs, and little girls’ dresses.
-It’s also great for women’s pencil skirts or fitted button down shirts.
+It’s also great for women’s pencil skirts, fitted dresses, circle skirts, or fitted button down shirts.

 Quilting cotton is really easy to sew with and comes in all kinds of colors and prints.
 It’s really inspiring to walk through rows of quilting cotton.

-If you make something using this tutorial, I’d love to see!
+If you make something using one of these best fabrics for sewing clothing, I’d love to see!
 Please share it on social media with the hashtag #heatherhandmade and tag me!

 I believe small sewing moments can create great joy.
 Find your own “right” way to sew. -Heather